 - Sales and Marketing

 The course offers participants a broad understanding of the major aspects of a seed company’s operations and a cross-departmental knowledge of best practices for profitability.
-Four case studies have been custom designed to immerse each participant in decision making roles in all five functional areas of a fictitious seed company.
-The course is designed to maximize interactive participation and team building.
+Four case studies have been custom designed to immerse each participant in decision making roles covering all five functional areas of a fictitious seed company.
+The course is designed to maximize interactive participation and exchanges between students and instructors.

-Participants are introduced to the fundamentals of genetics and plant breeding, variety life cycle, supply chain and production planning, profitability, financials of the seed and trait business.
+Participants are introduced to the fundamentals of genetics and plant breeding, variety life cycle, supply chain and production planning, profitability, and financials of the seed business.
 The context for the case studies is provided by introducing the company history, organizational structure, sales history and financials.
-The first case study is dealing with marketing/sales is introduced in the afternoon.
+The first case study of marketing & sales function is introduced in the afternoon of the first day.

-Participants will be divided into several working groups for Cases II, III and IV to study critical processes in a seed company’s daily life:
+Over the course of the next 4 days, participants will be divided into working groups to study critical processes in a seed company’s daily life through the following case studies:

-Additional information on production, operations, production research, inventory management, R&D and budgets, specific to the company activities is introduced with the additional case studies.
-Guest speakers, industry experts in the areas of the case studies, present before the group work.
+Additional information on production, operations, production research, inventory management, R&D and budgets, specific to the company activities is introduced during these case studies.
+Guest speakers who are industry experts in the areas of the case studies, present before the group work.
 At the end of each case study, each group will present the optimum strategy, followed by discussion and instructors’ recommendations.

-Team presentations on the last case study and instructor critiques are conducted, followed by a course recap, final Q&A and course evaluation.
-A Certificate of Completion will be awarded to each successful graduate.
+A visit to a local seed company site is included in Day 4 activities.
+The final day offers opportunities to learn about seed technology research and the role of pollinators in seed production.
+Instructor critiques are conducted, followed by a course recap, final Q&A and course evaluation.
+A Certificate of Completion is awarded to each successful graduate.